AustinCodingAcademy/PHPIntermediate/syllabus/04 Object Oriented Programming.md

 OOP Fundamentals
 ----------------
+Classes are a organized group of properties (variables) and methods (functions).
+This grouping of data and functionality is known as **encapsulation**.
+Writing code in this way gives us the ability to create a system that is composed of discrete pieces that are isolated from one another and can only communicate with each other via messages.
+Classes cannot be used directly, they have to be instantiated into objects, or their methods can be called statically.
-Lets take a look at some syntax that we can use to create classes, instantiate objects from those newly created classes and create a parent child relationship where applicable.
+Lets take a look at how we can create classes and instantiate objects from them.

 #### Defining a class
 ```php